We welcome enquiries and applications from Lesbian, Gay, Bisexual and Transgender adopters.

-Because the number of transgender adoptions are small, many Adoption Agencies may not have experience of transgender people who wish to adopt.
+Because the number of transgender adoptions is small, many Adoption Agencies may not have experience of transgender people who wish to adopt.
 However the same laws apply, you can adopt whatever your sexual orientation and are protected from discrimination.

-There are well established organisations that offer support groups and information for LGBT people who have adopted or are thinking of adopting.
+There are well established organisations that offer support groups and information for LGBTQ+ people who have adopted or are thinking of adopting.

-New Family Social promotes the care and upbringing of children by LGBT+ adopters and foster carers by allowing these families to socialise and share support in a safe environment.
+New Family Social promotes the care and upbringing of children by LGBTQ+ adopters and foster carers by allowing these families to socialise and share support in a safe environment.

 It helps to create a wide pool of adopters and foster carers by raising awareness and encouraging and supporting prospective adopters and carers, and by promoting their utilisation and fair treatment.

 It also works to advance public awareness and acceptance of these families in the interest of the growing number of children being cared for by them.